dalbelap/book-relations-jhipster/README.md

-# Bidar References
+# Relation References

 A database text to store and find resources.
 It stores a date (string values), code, autor, title, url and two images.
 Also relation each resource with the autenticated user.
 Only de current user can view and edit its resources.

-Bidar was generated using JHipster and PostgreSQL, you can find documentation and help at [JHipster][].
+Relation References application web was generated with JHipster using PostgreSQL database, you can find documentation and help at [JHipster][].

 Before you can build this project, you must install and configure the following dependencies on your machine: